sams-chw/Image-Captioning/README.md

 # Image Captioning

-In this second project of CVND-Udacity, a neural network architecture has been built that automatically generate captions from images.
-The network has been trained using Microsoft Common Objects in COntext (MS COCO) dataset.
+The purpose of this project is to develop a deep learning model that automatically generates captions from images.
+The network is trained using Microsoft Common Objects in COntext (MS COCO) dataset.